 Three Eyes National Park Tour Package

-For travelers who prefer a more catered vacation experienced, for $55 per person you can get picked up from your hotel and driven to the park for an informative guided tour.
-For an additional $25, the tour can be combined with a visit to the Aquarium.
+For travelers who prefer a more catered vacation experience, check out this group tour to Los Tres Ojos.
+Or, if you prefer a private experience, for $55 per person you can get picked up from your hotel and driven to the park for an informative guided tour.

-Contact [email protected] to reserve a tour.
+Contact THIS PAGE to reserve a tour.
 Local lunch, round-trip transportation, entrance fees, and guides are included.
-For more of My Dominican Republic tours and travel services click here.
+Chat with him under “contact” to discuss.
+For more Dominican Republic tours and travel services click here.

 5 thoughts on “Visiting the Three Eyes National Park (Los Tres Ojos) in Santo Domingo”

 This is so beautiful and I’ve never heard of it before.
 I’m adding it to my travel list!